Where do we go from here?

 Supportive Living and Long-term Care facilities are subject to the following acts and regulations:

 - Supportive Living Accommodation Licencing Act and Regulation

 - Nursing Homes Act and Regulations (General and Operation)

 The above acts and regulations are written by Alberta Health, which also performs the facility audits.
-Detailed Accommodations Standards, Forms and Publications can be found on the Alberta Health website.
 Audit inspection results for specific SL and LTC facilities may be obtained by entering the facility name or city in the Accommodation Search box on the webpage.
 These audits pertain only to the accommodations themselves and not to the health care provided in the facilities.
 As will be discussed below, audits related to health care are performed by Alberta Health Services.